GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

   Bootstrap the GreptimeDB monitoring stack for the GreptimeDB cluster by providing the `monitoring` field in the `GreptimeDBCluster` CR.

-In this document, we will show you how to install, upgrade, configure and uninstall the GreptimeDB Operator on Kubernetes.
+This document will show you how to install, upgrade, configure, and uninstall the GreptimeDB Operator on Kubernetes.

 :::note
 The following output may have minor differences depending on the versions of the Helm charts and environment.